 In 1962, the Fairview Township Board of Supervisors appointed one part time police officer.
 The growth of Fairview Township dictated a need for a police department and on June 14, 1968, the Board of Supervisors adopted a resolution forming a full time police force.
 William R. Collins was appointed as the first Chief of Police.
 At that time, the department consisted of four full time officers and they shared one police cruiser.

-During the early years, the police department consisted of one desk in the corner of the old Township building, which is now part of the Fairview Bethel church (located at the Spanglers Mill/Lewisberry Road split).
+Chief of Police, William Collins began his police career in 1962 with the New York City Police Department.
+He later worked for the Edgewood Police Department, located in Allegheny County, before becoming Fairview Township’s first Police Chief.
+During the early years, the police department consisted of one desk in the corner of the old Township building, which is now part of the Fairview Bethel church located at the Spanglers Mill/Lewisberry Road split.
 While the current Fairview Township building was being constructed, the police department worked out of the old Cedar Grove School located on Fishing Creek Road.

-By 1974, the Fairview Township Police Department had expanded to include 11 full time officers, including the chief, a sergeant and a detective.
+By 1974, the Fairview Township Police Department had expanded to include 11 full time officers, including the Chief, a Sergeant and a Detective.

+Bernard G. Dugan began his career as a police officer with the department in 1982.
+He was promoted to Sergeant in 1999, and in November 2004, he was appointed as the 3rd Chief of Police for Fairview Township.
 During this time, the police department grew again, to a roster of 17 full time officers.
-This number included the chief, one lieutenant, two sergeants, two detectives and two civilian employees.
+This number included the Chief, one Lieutenant, two Sergeants, two Detectives and two civilian employees.
+The civilian staff maintain the main office and the records department.
 In March 2012, after serving 30 years with the Fairview Township Police Department, Chief Dugan retired.
-He is currently the Police Chief in Annville, PA.
+After leaving Fairview Township, he became the Police Chief in Annville, PA.